joseluis/huion-linux-drivers/README.md

-# Hacky Linux support for Huion Kamvas GT-221 PRO
+# Hacky Linux support for Huion Kamvas Tablets

-This is a modified version of [kyledayton's GT-220 v2 Driver](https://github.com/kyledayton/HuionKamvasGT220v2LinuxDriver) (which was a modified version of [benthor's GT-191 Driver](https://github.com/benthor/HuionKamvasGT191LinuxDriver)).
-It is updated to work correctly with the Huion Kamvas GT-221 PRO.

 ## Status

+ * Tested with Huion Kamvas GT-191, GT-220-v2 and GT-221-PRO
  * Cursor positioning works
- * Pressure sensitivity works (over all 8191 steps)
+ * Pressure sensitivity works
  * Stylus buttons work
  * Tablet Buttons and scroll bar works
  * Multi-monitor works
- * Device needs to be initialized once per boot using `uclogic-probe`, see [here](https://github.com/benthor/HuionKamvasGT191LinuxDriver/issues/1#issuecomment-351207116)
+ * Depends on `uclogic-probe` for now, see [here](https://github.com/benthor/HuionKamvasGT191LinuxDriver/issues/1#issuecomment-351207116)

 ## Usage

  * Install dependencies
  * Clone this repository

- * Run `./start-driver.sh`

- * *(Optionally)* Run `./map-monitor.sh`
+ * Run `./kamvas-linux-driver.py`

 _**Note** that it is not necessary to install this driver, just execute with superuser privileges (i.e., as root)_